bhavana-222001/Power-BI-Visualizations/README.md

 Open a .pbix file in Power BI Desktop to interact with the visuals.
 Use slicers, filters, and drill-downs to analyze data dynamically.

-**Project Structure**
-/dashboards/: Contains .pbix files for each Power BI project.
-/data/: Sample datasets (e.g., CSV, Excel) used in the dashboards (if applicable).
-/docs/: Additional documentation or screenshots of dashboards.
-README.md: This file, providing project overview and instructions.

 **Projects**